zenjen-devs/zenjen-devs.github.io/internship2021.md

 <p style="color:Black;">

- • Supervised BMW of North America's migration of the data handling infrastructure to AWS
+ • Supervised BMW of North America's migration of the data handling infrastructure to AWS <br>
- • Analyzed customer data to determine activation and duration statistics, and created geolocation maps with implication on the performance of autonomous driving features
+ • Analyzed customer data to determine activation and duration statistics, and created geolocation maps with implication on the performance of autonomous driving features <br>
- • Validated new feature signals being tested in AWS
+ • Validated new feature signals being tested in AWS <br>

  </p>